kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

   {{< notice tip >}}

   Instead of changing the service type to `LoadBalancer`, you can also access KubeSphere console via `NodeIP:NodePort` (service type set to `NodePort`).
-You need to get the pulic IP of anyone of your nodes.
+You need to get the public IP of one of your nodes.

   {{</ notice >}}